NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 # THE ABSOLUTE STATE
 # OF THE ART

-    OK, how are we doing for time?
 To finish up I've got a speedrun of cool crates, starting with the popular sqlx:

 ---